 Close the Sale

 Finally, it is time to close the sale.
 You will need to sign a variety of paperwork, including loan documents, to do so.
 The loan will be funded within a few days, and you can move into your new home after the final check is delivered to the seller.

 Working with a Real Estate Agent

-Contact Katie Zarpas Group for more information about the steps to buying a house and how a real estate agent can assist you throughout the process.
+Schedule an appointment with Katie Zarpas Group for more information about the steps to buying a house and how a real estate agent can assist you throughout the process.
 Katie Zarpas has won numerous awards over the course of her career and specializes in transactions involving investment properties, vacation properties, country homes, and historic homes within the Virginia Beach area.